ahebrank/frontback/README.md

 }
 ```

+#### Other helpful configuration

+- *dev_url_replace*: perform string find/replace to append a development URL (or more than one) to the issue, making it easy to get to the relevant page on your development environment in one click.
+Examples: `"dev_url_replace": "staging.example.com|localhost"`.
+For additional (e.g., staging) URLs, append more pipes.

 ### Start it up

 The python wsgi web stack configuration has a lot of pieces in its newer incarnation.